jqno/equalsverifier/docs/_pages/resources.md

 The source for this project is hosted on [GitHub](https://github.com/jqno/equalsverifier).
 You can [submit bug reports or feature requests](/equalsverifier/submit-an-issue) there.

 Pull Requests are welcome!
-Check out [CONTRIBUTING.md](https://github.com/jqno/equalsverifier/blob/main/CONTRIBUTING.md) for more information.
+Check out [CONTRIBUTING.md](https://github.com/jqno/equalsverifier/blob/main/CONTRIBUTING.md) and the [code of conduct](https://github.com/jqno/equalsverifier/blob/main/CODE_OF_CONDUCT.md) for more information.

 ## Resources on how to write a great `equals` method